-Risk Impact Strategy Action(s) Risk score The Department for Education does not agree funding for two special free schools as part of the Special Free School Presumptive Route.
+Risk Impact Strategy Action(s) Risk score The free school presumptive route does not successfully secure providers to establish the two special free schools approved to proceed by the Department for Education.
 There are insufficient local special school places to meet the needs identified in the 10 year SEND provision plan, making the Council more reliant on maintained and special schools outside the borough and on non-maintained and independent school provision.
-Accept A detailed application evidences the need for local special school provision.
-Elected Members and senior officers use opportunities to present and lobby for the provision.
+Accept A detailed marketing programme evidences the need for local special school provision and demonstrates the full benefits of the opportunity to potential providers.
 High Support from schools for the local SEND provision plan is not consistent or sufficient to create the additional school places required.
 There are insufficient local special school places to meet the needs identified in the 10 year SEND provision plan, making the Council more reliant on maintained and special schools outside the borough and on non-maintained and independent school provision.
 Mitigate There is effective engagement and communication with schools through existing networks to agree the local provision plan.
 Proposals are based on a detailed analysis of local needs.
 Good consultation with schools and other stakeholders leads to strong proposals and well managed plans to develop new provision.
 Moderate